-Sworders offers a fully bespoke service from start to finish, including valuation services, comprehensive condition reporting, payment facilitation, and international shipping.
+Sworders offer a friendly, fully bespoke service from initial consultation through to final sale, including expert valuations, comprehensive condition reporting, seamless payment facilitation, and international shipping solutions, ensuring a smooth and professional experience for consignors and buyers alike.
 An experienced marketing team works tirelessly to maximise exposure and all sales are promoted heavily across the leading social media platforms in China.

 Further information about the specific categories within these sales can be found by following the links below.
 To learn more, or to discuss consignments, please don’t hesitate to contact a member of our specialist team.